marijnh/Eloquent-JavaScript/16_game.md

 the game—the look of the rectangle drawn for an actor is based on its type.

-And finally, actor classes have a static `create` method that is used by the `Level` constructor to create an actor from a character in the level plan.
+Actor classes have a static `create` method that is used by the `Level` constructor to create an actor from a character in the level plan.
 It is given the coordinates of the character and the character itself, which is needed because the `Lava` class handles several different characters.

 {{id vector}}